Note: This API is not intended for use in self-hosted apps, or when building headless sites and apps.

 The Permissions

-enum is used to define the permissions needed to call the function in frontend code.
+enum is used to define the permissions needed to call the method in frontend code.
 See the webMethod()

 documentation for more details.